MetOffice/simulation-systems/source/WorkingPractices/working_practices.rst

      and you have included proof of local testing.

 #.
 Pass the pull request for review.
 Usually this will involve first a
-   :ref:`Sci Tech review <scitech_review>` and then a :ref:`Code review
+   :ref:`SciTech review <scitech_review>` and then a :ref:`Code Review
    <code_review>`.
 If any changes are required ensure the testing still passes.

-   * Once in code review, you will likely need to update your branch to the :ref:`head of main <merge_main>`.
+   * Once in Code Review, you will likely need to update your branch to the :ref:`head of main <merge_main>`.
 This may involve solving merge conflicts.

 #.
-Once the pull request has been approved, the code reviewer will merge it to
+Once the pull request has been approved, the Code Reviewer will merge it to
    `main`.

 For detailed explanation of these steps, see the subsequent pages, particularly